-While the uvula is able to rotate around to serve its many purposes, each snore causes it to vibrate excessively which puts it under too much stress.
+While the uvula can rotate around to serve its many purposes, each snore causes it to vibrate excessively which puts it under too much stress.

-Additionally, open-mouth snorers are taking in air that exposes the uvula to dryness which further irritates it.
+Additionally, open-mouth snorers take in air that exposes the uvula to dryness which further irritates it.

 If you do not have an infection, you can try to alleviate the discomfort of an inflamed uvula at home in a few different ways.

 Uvulopalatopharyngoplasty For Snoring

 Some choose to undergo a surgical procedure called Uvulopalatopharyngoplasty (UPPP).
 When the UPPP is performed, part (or all) of the uvula is removed to make way for air to flow through the airways with ease, particularly if the patient is suffering from obstructive sleep apnea.